gboyra/Sonar_beamOverlap_simulator/README.md

 This tool aims to enhance the interpretation of multibeam sonar signals and improve the accuracy of target dimension estimates, facilitating more effective use of these sonars in scientific research.

-Information about the equations and code used to build the script can be found in the follwing paper and preprint:
+Information about the equations and code used to build the script can be found in the following paper and preprint:

 https://www.researchgate.net/publication/366673185_Correction_of_beam_overlap-induced_athwart_distortion_in_multibeam_sonars